chirs/food/README.md

 #### Food cycle

+The basic goal is to use all of the food that we grow or buy.
+Some concerns include:

+* what to do with "waste" products - fat, bones, etc.
+* what to do when food starts to go bad
+* what to do with food that has gone bad.

-Herbs and pantry vegetables are grown in the back yard.
+* Herbs and pantry vegetables are grown in the back yard.
-Fat is reserved after cooking for other uses
+* Fat is reserved after cooking for other uses
-Bones are saved for stock.
+* Bones are saved for stock.
-[Composting]
+* [Composting]
-[Preserving]
+* [Preserving]

 #### Shopping